 The best warehouse management systems (WMS) can help companies transform their traditional warehouses into omnichannel fulfillment centers.Omnichannel supply chains face incoming orders from all directions, including stores, marketplaces, internal transfers, and product returns.
 This requires a thorough analysis of current processes and a detailed transformation roadmap.
 WMS software can enhance a company’s visibility into various operations and reconfigure them to meet the requirements of an omnichannel warehouse.
 WMS system software also provides one-touch integration across various sales channels and stakeholders, such as delivery service providers, distributors, and suppliers.

 Modern WMS solutions are being considered facilitators of Omnichannel presence because of the following reasons.

 - Order status updates.

-- The WMS is linked to major online marketplaces.
+- The WMS system software is linked to major online marketplaces.